b2coutts/blob/README.md

     2  15 80
     10

-First, the number of sets, followed by some sets, then a final number, which we ignore.
-Each set first states its size, then contains that many indecies into the point list.
+...followed by a dummy value that is unused.

 ### Configuration